 Ecodesign stoves are a new, more efficient design which meet agreed lower emission standards.
 Regulations come into force in 2022, which will require all new stoves to meet Ecodesign standards.
 These replace existing regulations under the Clean Air Act which currently only apply in Smoke Control Areas and aims to raise the standard of appliances across the country.
 The Stove Industry Alliance has an Ecodesign Ready campaign, to identify wood burners that are already compliant with the new legislation, so consumers can buy more efficient appliances ahead of the 2022 regulations.

-If you want to buy or upgrade your wood burning stove, choose local, accredited retailers to reduce transport emissions and find DEFRA exempt or Ecodesign appliances.
+If you want to buy or upgrade your wood burning stove, choose local, accredited retailers to reduce transport emissions and find DEFRA exempt, Ecodesign or ClearSkies appliances.
 Search for HETAS approved retailers.

 Use accredited engineers, who will ensure the stove and flue is installed correctly.
 Get a carbon monoxide alarm to keep you and your family safe.
 Find HETAS approved installers.